 Experience local culture at Ohatsu Tenjin Shrine

-Your Umeda sightseeing tour should include at least one cultural site and Ohatsu Tenjin Shrine is the top choice.
-It’s a popular attraction for tourists and locals, due to its traditional architecture and the legend behind the shrine.
+Your Umeda sightseeing tour should include at least one cultural site.
+Ohatsu Tenjin Shrine is the top choice.
+The shrine is a popular attraction for tourists and locals thanks to its traditional architecture and the legend behind it.

 The shrine is a peaceful place to visit in the centre of the bustling district.
 Take a break from the crowds and shopping to enjoy the tranquillity of this cultural site.
 If you visit during the first Friday of the month, you’ll also find a sprawling flea market.